Biking Tour across Scotland Glasgow to Edinburgh

 Any Start Date from February to November.

 Between the Clyde and the Forth are Scotland’s largest cities, Glasgow and Edinburgh.
 This tour gives you a chance to experience both in one trip and enjoy some beautiful Scottish scenery too.
-Starting in Glasgow the route gives you a glimpse of the heavy industry and shipyards that this city was once famous for, it is now a city of culture with a vibrant atmospheric night scene.
+Starting in Glasgow the route gives you a glimpse of the heavy industry and shipyards that this city was once famous for.
+It is now a city of culture with a vibrant atmospheric night scene.
 The route follows the river Clyde on a traffic-free bike trail that takes you to the outskirts of the city at a nice easy pace to Airdrie.
 A legacy of disused railways and canals paths form the backbone of this bike route and an impressive sculpture trail leads to Livingston.
-The Water of Leith and the Union Canal Paths give a traffic-free approach to Edinburgh, Scotland’s political capital, with many national monuments and impressive buildings to visit.
+The Water of Leith and the Union Canal Paths provide a traffic-free approach to Edinburgh, Scotland’s political capital, with many national monuments and impressive buildings to visit.
 On your final morning of the tour you catch a train back to Glasgow and return your bike to the hire shop.
-This tour can easterly be done in reverse if you prefer.
+This tour can easily be done in reverse if you prefer.

 START and FINISH of TOUR: Glasgow is in central Scotland.

 ARRIVAL DAY: At Glasgow you will be fitted out with your bike.
 Your 1st night’s accommodation is in Glasgow near the start and finish of this tour.
 There are many places to eat in this vibrant city from fish and chip shops to traditional pubs and a large variety of restaurants.
 Overnight: Glasgow, Scotland.